-In my previous post, I discussed the main benefits of leveraging the power of email marketing as part of your wider advertising campaign.
+In my previous post, I discussed the main benefits of leveraging the power of email marketing for small businesses as part of your wider advertising campaign.
 In this post, I will focus on the strategies and tactics of implementing an email marketing plan.
-A step-by-step ‘how to’ guide for developing you email marketing strategy.
+A step-by-step ‘how to’ guide for developing your email marketing strategy.

 Step 1: Define Your Objectives

-First thing’s first; what are you looking to achieve with your email marketing campaign?
+First thing’s first; what are you looking to achieve with email marketing for small businesses?
 Everything you do hinges upon this and no work can begin until you have a clear and defined objective.

 Are you looking to entice new customers?
 Retain existing ones?
 Increase traffic to your website?
 Highlight a new product or service offered by your company or organization?